vokako/HyperPod-InstantStart/README.md

 HyperPod-InstantStart provides a unified interface for managing ML infrastructure, from cluster provisioning to training job orchestration and model serving.

-- For training, it can leverage standard Kubeflow on Kubernetes (compatible with both EC2 and HyperPod nodes), the HyperPod Training Operator (applicable to HyperPod nodes, significantly simplifying distributed configuration with process-level recovery and log exception monitoring; optional), or KubeRay (as an orchestrator for the reinforcement learning framework VERL).
+- For training, it leverages HyperPod Training Operator (significantly simplifying distributed configuration with process-level recovery and log exception monitoring; optional), or KubeRay (as an orchestrator for the reinforcement learning framework VERL).
 - For inference, it supports deployment on single or multi-node setups using arbitrary containers, such as standard vLLM/SGLang or self-buit containers, while also providing standardized API exposure (e.g., OpenAI-compatible API).
 - Additionally, it offers managed MLFlow Tracking Server for storing training metrics, enabling sharing and collaboration with fine-grained IAM permission controls.